Battle of Hyvinkää: Progression of German troops towards Hyvinkää

 The main defense stations of the Reds who defended Hyvinkää were along the Hanko railway in Hevosmäki, Hyvinkäänkylä, on the west side of which the Vantaa River flowed.
 In addition, there were smaller departments further along the Hanko railway in Noppo and Nurmijärvi's Rajamäki, along the Main Railway in Palopuro and along the road to Tuusula in the Pengarkoski rapids of Nukari.
 The troops of Hyvinkäänkylä were supported by an artillery battery and the Panssarijuna No. 5 armored train.

 On the morning of April 19, a German vanguard led by Major Lothar von Brandenstein set out for Tuusula, where Count von Plessen's squadron was involved in an all-day battle against the Reds.
 In Tuusula, the squadron was transformed into a squadron led by Count zu Solms-Baruth, who by the evening managed to advance less than ten kilometers to Jäniksenlinna, north of Tuusula.
 On the Main Railway, the Germans reached Kerava, where a battle broke out against the Reds supported by the armored train.
 Eventually, the Reds noticed one German department advancing by road from the east of Kerava towards Järvenpää, and ended the siege to avoid retreating to Hyvinkää.
 After this, the Germans were free to proceed five kilometers to Palopuro, south of Hyvinkää railway station.
-However, they had to give up their armored train even before the village of Jokela, when the Reds had blown up the railway bridge over the Palojoki River.
+However, they had to give up their armored train even before the village of Jokela, when the Reds blew up the railway bridge over the Palojoki River.

-The next morning the fighting took place in Palopuro, Pengarkoski, and Noppo.
-During them, the western department of the Germans reached Rajamäki, from where the Reds now began to evacuate their troops and family members towards Hyvinkää.
-In the Pengarkoski Reds withdrew from the battle before noon, which opened a free road for the Germans to the Noppo station north of Rajamäki.
+The next morning the fighting took place in Palopuro, Pengarkoski, and Noppo, during which the western department of the Germans reached Rajamäki, from where the Reds now began to evacuate their troops and family members towards Hyvinkää.
+In the Pengarkoski, the Reds withdrew from the battle before noon, which opened a free road for the Germans to the Noppo station north of Rajamäki.
 This allowed them to cut off the track and interrupt the evacuation of the Reds so that only one train had time to get through.
-At about 5 pm, the second train from Rajamäki was stopped before Noppo, when the reds who traveled there set out to flee towards Kytäjä.
+At about 5 pm, the second train from Rajamäki was stopped before Noppo, when the Reds who traveled there set out to flee towards Kytäjä.
 They were followed by a German division, against which at least 16 Red Guards fell in a battle in the village of Herunen.

 In the evening, two German departments began advancing from Noppo towards Hyvinkää.
 However, the Reds were in good defensive positions on the ridge of Hevosmäki, which forced the Germans to stay in positions behind the Vantaa River flooded in front of Kriss Manor.
-The area was fought until midnight, but to get ahead, the Germans would have had to cross rail and road bridges mined by the reds.
+The area was fought until midnight, but to get ahead, the Germans would have had to cross rail and road bridges mined by the Reds.
 As a result, they decided to regroup their troops for attack the next morning.
 Additional troops were brought to the scene so that in the end there was about a battalion of Germans.
 In addition, three cannon batteries were grouped in the fields of Uusikartano.